 Rule 9: Identify Risks to Your Project

 Nobody likes to think about risks, especially early in a project.
 However, avoid risk management at your peril.
 I recommend you produce a risk log with an action plan to mitigate each significant risk.
-Send your risk plan to all the stakeholders of your project and spend the time to talk to them about the risks.
-Knowing what action, you will take, should the worst happen, is a great stress reducer.
+Send your risk plan to all the stakeholders of your project.
+Spend time to talk to them about any risks.
+Knowing what action you will take, should the worst happen, is a great stress reducer.

 Bart Jutte, founder and consultant at Concilio, says,The benefits of risk management in projects are huge.
 You can gain a lot of money if you deal with uncertain project events in a proactive manner.

 Don't let risks sneak up and derail your project.

 Rule 10: Close Your Project

 By definition, projects have a finite life.
 A project will continue to consume resources until it is closed.
 At the end of a project, agree with the customer whether you have met the critical success factors.
 Ask them to sign off, otherwise fix any areas of deficiency.
 I like to use a customer acceptance form, which I lodge with our Project Management Office.
 At this point, you may want to ask your customer to fill out a customer satisfaction survey.
 They could have valuable information that will help you improve for future projects.

 In his Quick Guide to Project Management, Manjeet Singh says,During the closing process, you formally accept the deliverables and shut down the project or its phases.
 You will also review the project and its results with your team and other stakeholders of the project.
 At the end of the project, you will produce a formal project closure document and a project evaluation report.

 The job of a project manager is a challenging one.
 However, it need not be stressful if you follow these ten golden rules.

 Recommended read: So You Want to Be a Project Manager by Diane Ellis.